rkumarm2/dav-report-rkumarm2/README.md

 needs to be given as input.(The date, month in which these six reports were generated will be referred as generated date, generated month in the below description).

-The conditions applied on the input files to get the output excel file is provided in a separate word document in this repository.

 In the first text box, one needs to enter the date as given in generated date.

 The generated month will always be considered, one needs to type the number of previous months to be considered from the generated month.